braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/creating_an_email_campaign.md

 {% endalert %}

 {% alert important %}
-Braze will automatically remove HTML Event Handlers referenced as attributes.
-Please be aware that this does modify the HTML and it is recommended to validate or re-check the email once completed.
-Learn more about HTML handlers [here](https://www.w3schools.com/tags/ref_eventattributes.asp).
+Braze will automatically remove HTML event handlers referenced as attributes.
+Note that this does modify the HTML, and it is recommended to validate or re-check the email once completed.
+Learn more about [HTML handlers](https://www.w3schools.com/tags/ref_eventattributes.asp).
 {% endalert %}

 ### Step 3a: Add email headers